yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 ## Conclusion

 Overall, I felt that this project was generally successful in meeting the goals I had set out.
 I learned a lot about CIL, C#, and the .NET ecosystem, and I gained some insights into how CIL compares to JVM.
 Writing the CIL backend was remarkably simple, I did it over approximately 2 days and only had to write around 700 lines of code.

-I don't have a clear idea of what I want to do in the future for this project, but I do plan on revisiting it in a few months since it's a useful learning tool.
 CIL is a pretty high level compilation target and it was very similar to JVM, which made things quite a bit simpler for me.

-In the past I've looked into targets like WASM and LLVM (both of which I want to explore more in the future), but they're much lower-level and thus will require more planning and time set aside to accomplish.
+For future work, I'd like to explore targeting some lower level languages with this compiler, like WASM or LLVM.
+Targeting those will likely be harder than JVM/CIL, since they require manual memory management and don't have high-level object-oriented concepts like classes/fields/methods baked into the language.
 Of course, if anyone reading this has any suggestions for what I could try next, I'd by happy to hear them.

 ## Resources
 - [Online compiler/disassembler](https://sharplab.io)